AbigailMcP/database-server/README.md

 $ npm install
 $ node app.js
 ```
 The server will run on http://localhost:4000/.
+Save your key/value pair by navigating to http://localhost:4000/set?somekey=somevalue and updating the query string.
+Retrieve the stored value by navigating to http://localhost:4000/get?key=somekey, replacing 'somekey' with your specific key.
+The value will be displayed on the page.

 Run tests via the command line using `$ npm test`.

 ## Notes

-I have built the server using Express.js and used Mocha Chai with Request for testing.
+I used Express.js to build the server and Mocha Chai with Request for testing.